 Our chief executive officer, Nick Leschly, launched bluebird bio in 2010 and led the growth of the pioneering gene and cell therapy company prior to the separation, leveraging his deep business strategy and entrepreneurial skills built over the last two decades.
 William "Chip" Baird, our chief financial officer and the chief financial officer of bluebird bio from 2019 until the separation, has more than 20 years of financial and strategic planning experience in the biopharmaceutical sector.
 Philip Gregory, D. Phil, our chief scientific officer, served as chief scientific officer at bluebird bio from 2015 until the separation.
 Dr. Gregory has led the scientific development of products for a range of diseases with our three gene therapy technology platforms: gene addition with lentiviral gene delivery, cell therapy and megaTAL-enabled gene-editing.
+Nicola Heffron, our chief operating officer and chief operating officer at bluebird bio from 2021 until the separation, has over 25 years of experience in research and development, global commercial, and local operational and marketing strategy roles.

-In addition to our executive leadership team, our company includes 97 individuals with medical or Ph.D. degrees, which include key scientists and researchers who have made important discoveries and progress across our technologies, as well as those with deep experience and expertise in building high growth, disruptive companies.
+In addition to our executive leadership team, our company includes 91 individuals with medical or Ph.D. degrees, which include key scientists and researchers who have made important discoveries and progress across our technologies, as well as those with deep experience and expertise in building high growth, disruptive companies.